kylejlin/zo/glossary.md

 You should read the fully capitalized phrases using their individual letters.
 For example, you read "AST" as "ay ess tee".
-As another example, you read "OST" as "oh ess tee".
+As another example, you read "CST" as "see ess tee".

-**There is one exception: "IPIST".**
-You should read "IPIST" as "eye pissed".

 ## Pronunciation of tcon and vcon